awsdocs/amazon-s3-developer-guide/doc_source/UsingBucket.md

 ```

 **Creating a Bucket**
 If you don't specify a Region when you create a bucket, Amazon S3 creates the bucket in the US East \(N\.
 Virginia\) Region\.
-Therefore, if you need to create a bucket in a specific Region, you must specify the Region when you create the bucket\.
+Therefore, if you want to create a bucket in a specific Region, you must specify the Region when you create the bucket\.

 Buckets created after September 30, 2020, will support only virtual hosted\-style requests\.
 Path\-style requests will continue to be supported for buckets created on or before this date\.
 For more information, see [ Amazon S3 Path Deprecation Plan – The Rest of the Story](https://aws.amazon.com/blogs/aws/amazon-s3-path-deprecation-plan-the-rest-of-the-story/)\.